Meandros de Montebello, Chiapas

 - Hanging out with Tigre; bonus highlight if you camp at Lago Bosque Azul.

-- Best bike: this route can be completed on almost any bike, although a rigid or front suspension mountain bike is likely best, due to some mixed surfaces.
+- Best bike: this route can be completed on almost any bike, although a front suspension mountain bike is likely the most comfortable, due to some mixed surfaces.
 Alternatively, a gravel bike with 40mm tyres will work perfectly well too – and offer an extra turn of speed on paved stints.
+Don’t feel you need to invest in any specialist gear – panniers will be just fine – as this is a great area to try dirt road touring for the first time.

 - Best time: In terms of road conditions, the height of the dry season – March and April – can be hot and dusty.
 In the middle of the rainy season – late August to early October – the region is prone to very muddy roads.
 The weather in this part of Chiapas can also be very humid throughout the year, especially near the lakes.